COVID-19 and cloth face masks

-COVID-19 spreads most readily to people within close contact (about 6 feet or 2 meters).
+COVID-19 spreads most readily to people with close contact (about 6 feet or 2 meters).
 When someone with the illness coughs, sneezes, talks, or raises their voice, respiratory droplets spray into the air.
 You and others can catch the illness if you breathe in these droplets, or if you touch these droplets and then touch your eye, nose, mouth, or face.

 Wearing a face mask over your nose and mouth keeps droplets from spraying out into the air when you are speaking, coughing, or sneezing.
 Wearing a mask also helps keep you from touching your face.

 About Face Masks

-- The face mask should fit snugly over your nose and mouth, and against the sides of your face, and secured under your chin.
-If you often need to adjust your mask, it does not fit correctly.
+- The face mask should fit snugly over your nose and mouth, against the sides of your face, and secured under your chin.

 - Look for masks with a nose wire to help prevent gaps and prevent fogging if you wear glasses.
 Antifogging sprays may also help.